14 Types of Hawks in California

 Unlike other types of hawks in California, the Ferruginous Hawk is a large, unique raptor found only in North America.

-Its size and coloration distinguish it, its wide wingspan between 46-59 inches and its richly colored body.
+Its size and coloration distinguish it, with a wide wingspan between 46 and 59 inches and a richly colored body.

 These hawks have striped wings and reddish-brown golden feathers on their chest and back.